LHJohnston/Final-Project-Contract/README.md

 I, Daniela Guadarrama, will be in charge of the client interactions.
 I'll be responsible for sending timely emails to our clients.
 I will make sure the concerns and thoughts of our clients are relayed to the rest of my team.
 I will make sure the thoughts and concerns of my team will be made to our clients.
 I will schedule meetings between my team and our clients when needed.

 ### Unit Tester
+I, Colin Phillips, will be overseeing the creation of unit tests.
+I will determine the critical components of our program that would benefit from unit tests, and work with the people who wrote those components to create the unit tests.
+I will also periodically remind the team to run the unit tests whenever changes are made.
+I will work to maintain and organize the unit tests created by the team.

 ### Integration Tester
 ### Beta Test Organizer